Secret US Navy underwater microphones ‘detected Titan sub implosion’

 Secret US Navy underwater microphones detected the Titan sub’s implosion several days ago, officials say.

-The Navy used a top secret acoustic detection system to search for the OceanGate Expeditions submersible soon after it was reported missing on Sunday, a Defence official told the Wall Street Journal.
+The Navy used a top secret acoustic detection system to search for any sign of the OceanGate Expeditions submersible soon after it was reported missing on Sunday, a US Defence official told the Wall Street Journal.

+An implosion was heard near the site where debris was located on Thursday, about 500m from the Titanic shipwreck, soon after the sub disappeared, according to the report.

+The system is used to monitor enemy submarines, and the Navy asked that it not be identified due to national security concerns, the Journal reported.

 “The U.S. Navy conducted an analysis of acoustic data and detected an anomaly consistent with an implosion or explosion in the general vicinity of where the Titan submersible was operating when communications were lost,” a senior official told The Wall Street Journal in a statement.